shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/getting-started.md

 ./cmd/pipehub/pipehub start -c ./cmd/pipehub/pipehub.hcl
 ```

-It's also possible to build from a docker image, just need to pass the config and a directory where the binary gonna be writed:
+It's also possible to build from a docker image, just need to pass the config and a directory where the binary gonna be written:
 ```bash
 docker run --rm -v $(pwd)/pipehub.hcl:/pipehub.hcl -v $(pwd):/pipehub/output pipehub/build:0.1.0
 ```